Avoiding Problems after Bankruptcy

 CFPB hit First Investors Financial Services Group with the nearly $3 million fine after an investigation revealed the Houston-based dealer was aware that its computer system was sending erroneous information to the three credit bureaus.
 CFPB went further and said the firm knew their computer system was releasing inaccurate information, but did nothing to correct the glitches.

 - Underreports of how much customers were paying on their loans

 - Lies about how much was past due on many accounts

 What’s just as troubling is that these errors could result in the consumers having to pay higher interest on future loans – if they can even gain approval.
 CFPB Director Rich Cordray said, “When First Investors knowingly sent the wrong information to the credit reporting agencies, it put consumers with credit profiles that were already impaired into an even more perilous position.”
 CFPB says as many as 12 percent of the company’s customers are affected.

 Other Potential Problems after Bankruptcy

 As CFPB continues to sort the havoc wreaked by this unethical dealership, there are a few other tips Texas consumers with bankruptcies can employ moving forward.
-Most of our clients are surprised to learn that rebuilding their credit can happen faster than they’d imagined.
-It’s just a matter of changing the way we see money, credit and saving.
+Many clients are surprised to learn that rebuilding their credit can happen faster than they’d imagined.
+It’s just a matter of changing the way one sees money, credit, and saving.
 When clients file a bankruptcy case with this law firm, they watch a great DVD by Dave Ramsey who gives them great ideas and thoughts on how to prevent financial problems in the future.
 Other tips include:

 Avoiding impulse buying.
 In our materialistic-driven society, it can be challenging to stick to a budget and avoid impulse buying, especially as your credit scores begin to improve.
 Set your goals and remember the benefits of what these efforts today will present tomorrow.